Taper pin

 A taper pin is a fastener used in mechanical engineering.
 They are steel rods with one end having a slightly larger diameter than the other.

+Overview

 Metric taper pins have a taper of 1:50.
 A 1:50 taper means that one end of a 50 mm long bar will be 1 mm smaller in diameter than the other end.
-Inch-sized taper pins have a slightly smaller taper taper on diameter of 1:48 A 1:48 taper means that one end of a 4-foot-long bar (48 inches) will be 1 inch smaller in diameter than the other end, or a -inch taper over a 1-foot length.
+Inch-sized taper pins have a slightly smaller taper on diameter of 1:48 A 1:48 taper means that one end of a 4 ft bar will be 1 inch smaller in diameter than the other end, or a -inch taper over a 1-foot length.

 Threaded pins

 Some taper pins have a male screw thread on the small end that is designed to project through the hole and retain the pin with a washer and a nut.
 Other pins are threaded on both ends, on the thick end to pull the pin out with the same nut that holds the pin in place.